We need four roles to be fulfilled:

 We avoid using commercial providers that would make it difficult for our customers to leave our service.
-We do use a major cloud provider, but restrict ourselves to use cloud services that are available with all the three major cloud providers.
+We do use a major cloud provider, but restrict ourselves to using cloud services that are available with all the three major cloud providers.
 All services that we rely on also have open source equivalents for customers that wish to move to an on-premise installation.
-We use no other commercial services for components required to take over operations.
+We use no other commercial services for production-cricital components.

-You need to use a major cloud service, or install the following components in an on-premise datacentre:
+You need to use a major cloud service, or install the following components in an on-premise datacenter:

 For development and operations, you will also need: